-Harry turned to Fleur who was speaking to him and felt little stabs of pain as the torn skin on his back protested against the movement.
+Harry turned to Fleur who was speaking to him, feeling little stabs of pain as the torn skin on his back stretched with the movement.

-"I'm all right," he said.
-"Others need your help more than I do, Fleur."
+"I'm fine," he said dully.
+"Surely others need your help more than I do, Fleur."

 "Others arrre already resting and healing.
 Now eez your turn."

-"O' my," he heard her disturbed mutter.
+"O' my," he heard her disturbed mutter a moment later.
 "It lookz rrreally nasty.
 W'o did that to you?"

-"You don't want to know," Harry said, watching the sunrays reflecting on the glass of water before him.
+"You don't want to know," Harry whispered, watching the sunrays reflect on the glass of water before him.